roblaing/erlang-webapp-howto/unit5/README.md

 which can be gotten rid of in the output with `io:format("Body: ~s~n", [Body])`.
 I find the `~p` option handy when exploring so as to show if the returned data is a string, binary, atom, map...

-Using <a href="https://jsonlint.com/">https://jsonlint.com</a> to neaten up the indentation results in:
+Using <a href="https://jsonlint.com/">https://jsonlint.com</a> to neaten up the indentation, the returned Json looks like:

 ```json
 {